mac-/hapi-statsd/README.md

 A character or set of characters to replace the '/' (forward slash) characters in your URL path since forward slashes cannot be used in stat names.
 Defaults to `'_'`

+### `defaultFilter`

+Defines whether increment and timer stats are turned on by default.
+Defaults to `{ enableCounter: true, enableTimer: true }`.

+### `filters`

+An array of custom filters.
+A match is determined as follows:

+* Check if the filter has an `id` field and see if it matches the route's unique ID
+* Check for `path`, `method` and `status` matching the route and response
+  * Omitting `path`, `method` and `status` results in a wildcard behavior matching of anything

+In addition to matching, the field can contain the following configuration options:

+* name: Defines a custom name for the stat to be reported
+* enableTimer: Enable/disable the timer stat from being reported
+* enableCounter: Enable/disable the count stat from being reported

+Matches by the route's unique ID.
+This match takes precedence over all other types of matching

 ## Example